UNEDSoftMatter/Neural-network-to-fit-data/README.md

 # Neural-network-to-fit-data
-Neural network programmed with C++/CUDA to find a function fitting a set of data points.
-Developed by Adolfo Vázquez-Quesada.
+CUDA code for a neural network that fits a set of three‑dimensional data points (x,y,z).
+The neural network finds an approximating function f(x,y) that best fits the data.
+The implementation is written in CUDA and is designed to run on GPUs.

 mail: a.vazquez-quesada@fisfun.uned.es

 <p align="center">
   <img src="images/loss_function_graph.png" width="500"><br>